Trump is in Israel to tout a ceasefire he believes could foster lasting Middle East peace

 Roughly 200 U.S. troops will help support and monitor the ceasefire deal as part of a team that includes partner nations, nongovernmental organizations and private-sector players.

 Megerian reported from Washington.
-Associated Press writer Will Weissert contributed to this report from Washington.
+Associated Press writer Will Weissert in Washington contributed to this report.